 Try Someplace Different

 Here are some of the other destinations that didn’t make the Top 10 list, but which we have found offer honeymooners a truly once-in-a-lifetime romantic experience.
 These destinations may require a little more time to get to, or a little more effort to uncover the treasure that awaits you, but you will be more than rewarded.
-We’re here to help arrange every detail to be sure you get everything these unique destinations have to offer.
-If straying from the beaten path appeals to you, check with us to be sure that you’re getting the destination, resorts and itinerary that’s right for both of you.
+We are here to help arrange every detail to be sure you get everything these unique destinations have to offer.
+If straying from the beaten path appeals to you, check with us to be sure you are getting the destination, resorts and itinerary that are right for both of you.

 This archipelago necklace of islands in the Indian Ocean contends for the title of balmy perfection: transparent lagoons, coral reefs, sand like talcum powder.
 And no newspapers.
 The islands boast rich cultural traditions, a history of kings and queens, pageants, feasts and festivals, their own language and script.
 Of the more than 1,000 islands, 74 are given over to private-island resorts.